© Dennis N. O’Brien, 2017

 But darts and arrows in a deadly hail

-Fell from the ramparts – with the fighting fierce,
+Flew from the ramparts – with the fighting fierce,

 An arrow loosened from a bow did pierce

-The chest of Alexander, still he stood
+The chest of Alexander, still he stood,

 As from his lips with each breath foamed the blood.